 Most of these tools serve as an aid for our consciousness.
 They stand as symbols of who we are, where we are from, where we are headed and what we need and want.
 Beyond appeasement and cultural rules, they remind us of the things that we may not be exposed to in our day to day lifestyle.
-Through them we are able to tune into that memory/consciousness.
-This is where you see that it’s not the tool that gives rise to the intent, but rather the shift that the tool causes/inspires in our consciousness to act accordingly.
+They remind us of things we may have forgotten upon our arrival on Earth, or that may have been oppressed or erased by the world’s conditioning.
+Through these tools we are able to tune into that forgotten or oppressed memory and consciousness.
+This is where you see that it’s not the tool that gives rise to the intent, but rather the shift that the tool causes and inspires in our consciousness to act accordingly.

 When you know and feel your own story, you will not be easily swayed by the details that you receive from other people’s stories.
 You will not run from something you personally need because of someone’s else’s unfavourable experience.
-Their experiences had its own blueprint.
-In the same breath, you will also not go towards something that you shouldn’t just because another one’s experience of it was favourable.
+Their experiences may have had their own blueprint.
+In the same breath, you will also not move towards something that you shouldn’t just because another one’s experience of it was favourable.

 Our connection as beings is important,it’s important that we hold space for this interconnectedness.
 However, we must also still remember that we don’t unfold the same.
 Try not to let other blueprints hamper with your unique unfolding.

 We are not here to do or discover the same things.
 We all have unique roles to play in this story of creation.
 This is what makes our ancestors different too, even though they all move with the same aim of assisting us in living out our true selves.
 The purpose is the same, but their ways and means of getting us there differs.